-The active controls for changing the color are the poly-hexagonal shapes.
-The target color is highlighted.
-The hexagons to the left and right represent the next variation of saturation or brightness.
-The color variations arrows (red, green, blue, cyan, magenta, yellow) show the direction of the color hue shift from the center patch.
-Clicking on an arrow moves the targeted color in the direction of the arrow.
+The active controls for changing the color in eight hue directions are the color arrows.
+The color variations arrows (red, green, blue, cyan, magenta, yellow, orange, violet, black, white) show the direction of the color hue and lightness shift from the center patch.
+Clicking on an arrow adjusts the targeted color in the direction of the arrow.